top of page

 Agents of SHIELD Season 5

-They finally gave Yoyo something to do, amped up the gore & again made the most of the sci-fi, but also made a mess of Graviton & filled it with Power Rangers level fights with Mortal Kombat ninjas.
-Saved by De Caestecker's heartbreaking performance.
+They finally gave Yoyo something to do, amped up the gore and again made the most of the sci-fi, but also made a mess of Graviton and filled it with Power Rangers level fights with Mortal Kombat ninjas.
+It's saved by De Caestecker's heartbreaking performance.

 Premiere: Dec 1, 2017